Resources

 • If you are curious about the historical contributions of women to physics, UCLA has compiled a list here

-Counseling and Psychological Services
+Counseling & Psychological Services (CPS):

 If you are feeling overwhelmed and need help, please reach out to a professor, TA, friend, and/or CPS and make sure you are getting the support you need.